 Family always came first, never missing a ball or basketball, game, marble tournament, track meet, dance completion, or graduation.
 Loved by his family, he will be forever missed.

 A Celebration of Art's life will be held Sunday, May 22, at 2 p.m., at the Edwards Family Centre, 338-4th Avenue North.

 Art did not want anyone wearing dark clothes.
 Please bring any funny stories you would like to share.

 In lieu of flowers, memorial donations can be made to the SPCA or your charity of choice, in Art Fowler's name.
-The family wants to thank the staff at Diamond Hours for their care and compassion.
+The family wants to thank the staff at Diamond House for their care and compassion.

 338 - 4th Avenue North Saskatoon, Saskatchewan S7K 2L7

 We remain steadfastly committed to compassion, dignity, integrity and professional excellence.

 Centrally located downtown at 4th Avenue and 25th Street Saskatoon Funeral Home can assist with a full range of services including pre-planning, traditional and non-traditional services for all faiths and philosophies, memorial services and complete assistance for unplanned circumstances such as a death occurring in a foreign country.